Enforcement mode — Report vs Enforce

 allow means nothing fired (or everything was waived).
 The caller enforces the

-verdict — see the Guard API.
+verdict — see the Evaluate API.

 Test and History